top of page

 How do I choose which images from my gallery to purchase?

-In our post-session consultation, we can discuss your images in more detail.
+In our Post-Session consultation, we can discuss your images in more detail.
 I’m always available to help you decide which images you want to obtain digitally, in print, and display in your home.

 Can I purchase more images (digitals or printed products) at a later date?